liuzeming01/XDailyDialog/README.md

 ## 2. Dataset

-Data are avalible in data folder (Full dataset wiil be avalible after our paper is published!
-We randomly sampled 1k dialogues from English, Chinese, German and Italian data during review period).
-Dialogues, topics, emotion and action labels are in the same format as [DailyDialog: A Manually Labelled Multi-turn Dialogue Dataset](https://arxiv.org/pdf/1710.03957.pdf).
-We provide mannually labelled `dialogues_text_De` for German, `dialogues_text_It` for Italian and `dialogues_text_Zh` for Chinese version.
-All files in `data` folders are:
+Data are available in data folder.
+Dialogues, topics, emotion, and action labels are in the same format as [DailyDialog: A Manually Labelled Multi-turn Dialogue Dataset](https://arxiv.org/pdf/1710.03957.pdf).
+We provide manually labeled `dialogues_text_De` for German, `dialogues_text_It` for Italian, and `dialogues_text_Zh` for the Chinese version.
+All files in the `data` folders are:
 ```
 ls ./data
 data/